ta223dh/TextBuddy/README.md

 ## Example project implementation

-The live demo is a front end web component that uses the TextBuddy module to analyse a text directly in the browser.
+The live demo is a front end web component that uses the TextBuddy module to analyze a text directly in the browser.
 TextBuddy by itself does not have any frontend, and can be used in any type of project.

 **Live demo**: https://textbuddy-demo.aihonen.se
 **Repository for the live demo**: https://github.com/ta223dh/TextBuddy-Demo